AlibabaPAI/llumnix/docs/Quickstart.md

 1. Replace the original vLLM server entrypoint with the Llumnix one.
 ```
 python -m llumnix.entrypoints.vllm.api_server \
-    --host $HOST \
-    --port $PORT \
+    --config-file $CONFIG_PATH \
+    # vLLM arguments ...
     # Llumnix arguments ...
-    # vLLM arguments ...
     ...
 ```

 Upon starting the server, Llumnix's components are automatically configured.
 In addition to the server arguments provided above, it's necessary to specify both the Llumnix arguments and the vLLM arguments.
 For detailed configuration options, please consult the documentation for [Llumnix arguments](./Arguments.md) and [vLLM arguments](https://docs.vllm.ai/en/v0.4.2/models/engine_args.html).
+Lluminx arguments from cli will override the corresponding configuration in config file.

 2. Launch multiple servers and connect to the Llumnix cluster.
 Llumnix uses Ray to manage multiple vLLM servers and instances.
 You need to configure the following environment variables for Llumnix to correctly set up the cluster.
 ```